ibvhefe/SelectiveCheckout/README.md

 # Selective Checkout for Azure DevOps

-This extension contains a pipeline task that allows for "slim" git checkouts.
+This extension contains a pipeline task that allows for *slim* git checkouts.
 You can select what folders you want to download.
 This keeps your traffic low and your build times fast.